 We review the GP curriculum each year to keep it current and to respond to user feedback.
 In February 2014 we submitted a number of changes to GMC for their approval.
-These have been approved and will be implemented in August.
-All trainees in GP specialty training programmes should use the most up-to-date curriculum, which will be available on the GP Curriculum: overview page and in the Trainee ePortfolio from 6 August 2014.
+These were approved and were implemented in August 2014.
+All trainees in GP specialty training programmes should use the most up-to-date curriculum, which is available on the GP Curriculum: overview page and in the Trainee ePortfolio.

 What changed in August?